readthedocs/blog/read-the-docs-2018-stats.rst

 So for the second half of the year, our ad revenue was down about 15%.

+We are also exploring sharing revenue with our documentation authors.
+There are currently 3 projects enrolled in a revenue share, and we're hoping to expand that in 2019 to better support open source projects.

 This funding allowed us to expand from 4 to 5 full-time folks working on the project.

 We also moved hosting to Azure_ this year in August from Rackspace_,